BoostryJP/ibet-Prime/README.md

 ### Prerequisites

-- Need to set up a Python runtime environment.
+- A Python runtime environment must be set up.
-- Need to create the DB on PostgreSQL beforehand.
+- The database must be created on PostgreSQL beforehand.
-  - By default, the following settings are required.
+  - By default, the following settings are required:
     - User: issuerapi
     - Password: issuerapipass
-    - DB: issuerapidb
+    - Database: issuerapidb
-    - DB for test use: issuerapidb_test
+    - Test database: issuerapidb_test
-- TokenList and E2EMessaging contract of the ibet-SmartContract must have been deployed beforehand.
+- The TokenList and E2EMessaging contracts from the ibet-SmartContract project must be deployed in advance.

 ### Install packages